Near: Royston

 Course Information

-The table below shows preliminary information on the courses available.
+The table below shows final information on the courses available.

 This event is part of the EAUL 2025.
 To earn points in these leagues you should enter the course corresponding to your age class as in the table (This does not prevent you from running out of class if you wish to).